KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 runs slowly in order to use less power, and then the program can tell it to speed up to normal speed again when it needs to wake up and do something.

 Older versions of kOS implemented this concept with a constant electric drain regardless of CPU load.
-As of version 0.19.0, this concept is simplified by just draining electric charge by "micropayments" of charge per instruction executed.
+As of version 0.19.0, this concept is simplified by just draining electric charge by "micro-payments" of charge per instruction executed.

 To change this setting if you want to re-balance the system, see the page about :ref:`kOSProcessor part config values <EcPerInstruction>`.